cbuto/greynoise-visualizer/README.md

 [![Build Status](https://travis-ci.org/cbuto/greynoise-visualizer.svg?branch=master)](https://travis-ci.org/cbuto/greynoise-visualizer)
 # Greynoise Visualizer Application

-A simple web application built with Angular and Flask to visualize [GreyNoise](https://github.com/Grey-Noise-Intelligence/api.greynoise.io) data.
-Includes some simple statistics (general stats and time series charts) and a table view of the data.
+A simple web application built to visualize [GreyNoise](https://github.com/Grey-Noise-Intelligence/api.greynoise.io) data.
+Includes some simple statistics (general stats and time series charts), a table view of the data, and a map to view the location of the IP addresses that are associated with a particular tag.
+Angular serves as the frontend, Flask as the backend (to retrieve data and compute statistics), and Redis for caching.

+Excerpt from the [GreyNoise](https://github.com/Grey-Noise-Intelligence/api.greynoise.io) repo:
+> Grey Noise is a system that collects and analyzes data on Internet-wide scanners.
+Grey Noise collects data on benign scanners such as Shodan.io, as well as malicious actors like SSH and telnet worms.

 ## Getting Started

-The easiest way to get started with this project is to use docker-compose.
+The quickest way deploy this project is to use docker-compose.
+In order to set up a development environment, follow the steps in the development section.

 ### Prerequisites

 For development:

-* python 3.6
+* Python 3.6
+* GeoLite2 City database - geolite.maxmind.com/download/geoip/database/GeoLite2-City.tar.gz
 * [Node.js](https://nodejs.org/en/download/package-manager/)
-* Angular CLI
-** ```npm install -g @angular/cli```
+* Angular CLI - ```npm install -g @angular/cli```

 For deployment: